Author Guidelines

 Section I: For Appeal against editorial decisions

 If the authors disagree with the editorial decision on their manuscripts, they have a right to appeal.
-Authors who wish to appeal an editorial decision should contact the Editor-in-Chief of the specific journal.
+Authors who wish to appeal an editorial decision should contact the Editor-in-Chief.
 In such cases the Editor-in-Chief will review the manuscript, editorial and peer reviewers' comments and give his/her decision for accepting or rejecting a manuscript.
 Editor-in-Chief may, if so required, send the manuscript to a new handling editor for a fresh editorial review and to new referees for peer review.
 Decision of the Editor-in-Chief in such case will be final.

 Section II: Editorial Matters: For complaints related to policies, procedures, editorial content and actions of the editorial staff